pgdogdev/docs/docs/index.md

 ## How PgDog works

 PgDog operates on the application layer of the stack: it speaks PostgreSQL and understands not only the queries sent by applications but also the logical replication protocol used by the server.
-This allows it to transparently route queries while moving data between machines to create more capacity.
+This allows it to automatically route queries while moving data between machines to create more capacity.

 While PgDog focuses a lot on sharding PostgreSQL, it is also a load balancer and transaction pooler that can be used with simpler PostgreSQL deployments.